cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/how-to-mint-an-nft-with-ethers.md

 }
 ```

-Note that the final `getProvider()` function uses "ropsten".
+Note that the final `getProvider()` function uses the ropsten network.
 This argument is optional and defaults to "homestead" if omitted.
-We're using Alchemy, but there are several [supported alternatives](https://docs.ethers.io/v5/api/providers/#providers-getDefaultProvider).
+We're using Alchemy of course, but there are several [supported alternatives](https://docs.ethers.io/v5/api/providers/#providers-getDefaultProvider).

 ### Step 3: Create Hardhat tasks to deploy our contract and mint NFT's <a id="step-3-create-hardhat-tasks"></a>